gdias/modalManager/README.md

 ### HTML
 This script have need a minimal structure HTML.
 ```
-<a href="#" class="open-my-modal">open a modal</a>
+<a href="#" class="open-modal">click for open modal</a>
 <div id="modalContainer">Content of modal</div>
 ```

 ### JS
-A simple call script
+Call modalManager Object and pass an configuration object for personalize in your case.
 ```
 <script>
-	new vanillaModal({
+	new modalManager({
-		selector : "open-my-modal", // name of cssClass
+		selector : ".open-my-modal", // name of cssClass
-    	target : "modalContainer" // id of container
+    	target : "#modalContainer" // id of container
 	});
 </script>
 ```